-Bahasa Melayu, if you haven't known yet, is one of the easiest languages to learn.
+Bahasa Melayu, if you haven’t known it yet, is one of the easiest languages to learn.
 Apart from knowing its most popular Malay slang words in 2021, as Malay language learners, you need to know the basic stuff too.

 In this blog, you’ll be learning how to say beautiful in Malay.
 Essentially, beautiful in Bahasa Melayu is cantik – it’s the most common adjective used by native speakers to describe something beautiful.
 If something is wonderful, it translates to sangat cantik.
 Let’s learn and see all the 10 words that are used to depict beauty.